scaleoutsean/solidfire-windows/README.md

 ### Windows Server 2016, 2019, 2022, 2025

-- Windows Server 2016 and 2019 are officially supported
+- Windows Server 2016 and 2019 are officially supported.
 - Windows Server 2022 Preview Build 20303 with Hyper-V has been touch-tested with SolidFire 12.2.
 In terms of making use of SolidFire iSCSI targets, it does not seem different compared to Windows Server 2019.
 Containers/Kubernetes have not been tested.
-- Windows Server 2025 Preview Build 26085.1 - has been touch [tested] with SolidFire 12.5.
+- Windows Server 2025 Preview Build 26085.1 - has been touch [tested](https://scaleoutsean.github.io/2024/03/31/windows-server-2025-with-solidfire-part-one.html) with SolidFire 12.5.
 Nothing odd has been observed iSCSI storage-wise.

 ## Host and Guest Configuration Notes